youjingqiuxi/The-other-shore/README.md

 # The-other-shore

-Sincerely look forward to the modding community of the Bedrock Edition, which can gradually follow the Java Edition The Bedrock Edition Infrastructure Research Project is hereby launched The Bedrock Project is abbreviated below.
+Embrace sincerity and anticipation.
+The bedrock plugin community can gradually imitate java.
+To do this, we created a bedrock plan

-The Bedrock Project is divided into three areas,
+The bedrock project is divided into three parts

-Matrix interface based on vanilla commands
+Instruction-based matrix interface
-Used to draw trajectories and borders with limited and simple parameters
+For drawing trajectories and boundaries with limited and simple parameters

-Based on the block tag, completely based on the realization of the custom block Magic Industry For tasks that try to achieve industrial automation by being completely data-driven
+Based on block tags, completely based on the magic industry implemented by custom blocks For tasks that attempt to automate the industry by being fully data-driven

 Floating solutions based on data-driven entities
-For trying to make, more interesting combat skills and character functions
+Try crafting, more interesting combat skills and character features